Pravargav/Amadeus/English/sentences.md

+-> She walked past the hospital.
+(You do NOT enter.
+You do NOT stop.
+You just go beyond it.)

 -> She drove through the market. (inside the market area)- (Through -go inside and come out)

--> The office is open Monday through Friday.(American)- (From Monday to Friday, including Friday)-(Monday to Friday- british) -> 20 past 5 - 5:20
+-> The office is open Monday through Friday.(American)- (From Monday to Friday, including Friday)-(Monday to Friday- british )

+-> 20 past 5 - 5:20

 -> 20 to 6 - 5:40